microsoft/azuredevopslabs/labs/vsts/pul/agile/readme.md

     ![](images/094.png)

-1. Dashboards allow teams to visualize status and monitor progress across the project.
+1. From the dashboard dropdown, select **Parts Unlimited Team Overview**.
+Dashboards allow teams to visualize status and monitor progress across the project.
 At a glance, you can make informed decisions without having to drill down into other parts of your team project site.
 The Overview page provides access to a default team dashboard which you can customize by adding, removing, or rearranging the tiles.
 Each tile corresponds to a widget that provides access to one or more features or functions.

     ![](images/095.png)